boopin/dpsk-seo-forecaster/readme.md

-# 🚀 SEO Traffic Forecaster
+# 🚀 ForecastEdge - SEO Traffic Forecaster

 **Predict your website's organic traffic for the next 6 months with AI-powered forecasting.**